Financial Reporting Standards 2: Inventories

 Do you know that there are set standards that regulate inventory accounting activities?
 When reporting stocks, every business must abide by the requirements set by the Financial Reporting Standards 2.
 Hence, you need to comprehend the FRS 2 as it governs the financial reporting for all businesses in Malaysia (Also see Is your business accounting up-to-date?).

-progress (assets in the production process but would be later sold as finished products) and raw materials that shall be recorded in the Balance Sheet (Also see Difference Between Balance Sheet & Consolidate Balance Sheet).
+Work-in-progress (assets in the production process but would be later sold as finished products) and raw materials that shall be recorded in the Balance Sheet (Also see Difference Between Balance Sheet & Consolidate Balance Sheet).

 The following items should not be included in the stocks.